BobGlicksman/Garage_Door_Controller/README.md

 ## Garage Door Status.
 The status of the garage door (open or closed) is determined by an ultrasonic distance sensor that is mounted to read out the distance to where the garage door opens.
-The sensor location is closen where the distance to a closed garage door is significantly different from the distance to an open garage door (e.g. in the rafters above the door track).
+The sensor location is chosen where the distance to a closed garage door is significantly different from the distance to an open garage door (e.g. in the rafters above the door track).

 ## Cautions.